Highlights

 Dr. Nguyen’s vision goes beyond systems and algorithms.
 As a leader, Dr. Nguyen sees his role as creating an environment where innovation thrives and young scientists are empowered.

 “My role is not only conducting research myself, but also creating a culture where scientists—especially young ones—can express their talent,” he explains.
+“A future leader must want to see people succeed by giving them the skills and tools to grow.”

 At VPI, this translates into shaping strategies for PetroVietnam, advising on mechanisms for effective R&D management, and contributing to Vietnam’s plans for a national innovation center.